 Intuitively, $A(e)$ measures how much taking action $e$ improves the expected outcome compared to state $u$.
 This action-level advantage formulation provides an unbiased estimation of action-level reward regardless of tree structure.
 This unbiasedness does not require a full $n$-ary tree, requiring only that child nodes are sampled independently from $\pi_\theta(\cdot\mid u)$.
 This property distinguishes CARL from prior tree-based methods such as ARPO~\cite{dong2025arpo} and TreeRL~\cite{hou2025treerl}, as analyzed in Appendix~\ref{sec:unbiased}.

-\paragraph{Entropy-Guided Progressive Rollout.} We leverage the flexibility brought by unbiasedness to dynamically allocate rollout budget in proportion to each state's action entropy ( Eq.~\eqref{eq:uncertainty}), thereby maximizing the criticality of collected actions.
+\paragraph{Entropy-Guided Progressive Rollout.} We leverage the flexibility brought by unbiasedness to dynamically allocate rollout budget in proportion to each state's action entropy ( Eq.~\eqref{eq:uncertainty}), thereby maximizing the criticality of explored states.
 Specifically, we define the \emph{action density} to measure the extent to which each state has been explored relative to its entropy:

 where $n(s_t)$ denotes the number of children already sampled from $s_t$.
 At each expansion step, CARL greedily selects the node with the lowest action density to start with, as illustrated in Fig.~\ref{fig:main-method}.